WHAT IS A PORCELAIN GALLBLADDER?

 Which Form of K2 is Best?

-For optimal dosage, 200mcg of K2 is recommended for every 1,000 international units of Vitamin D taken.
+For every 1,000 international units of Vitamin D taken, 200mcg of K2 is recommended for optimum usage.
 Since people with gallbladder problems have impaired fat metabolism, I recommend a liquid, emulsified form of D3/K2.
 For calcium metabolism problems, more K2 is called for than is generally found in the combination supplements.
 Order extra K2 in the form of MK-7 or menoquinione.
 MK-7 has a longer shelf-life in the body than the others do.
 K1 is not K2.
 You are looking for K2.